What You Need to Know About Control and Valve Installer and Repairer

-There were about 46,900 jobs for Control and Valve Installer and Repairer in 2016 (in the United States).
+In 2016, there was an estimated number of 46,900 jobs in the United States for Control and Valve Installer and Repairer.
 New jobs are being produced at a rate of 4.9% which is below the national average.
 The Bureau of Labor Statistics predicts 2,300 new jobs for Control and Valve Installer and Repairer by 2026.
 Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.

 The states with the most job growth for Control & Valve Installer and Repairer are Georgia, Nevada, and Texas.
 Watch out if you plan on working in Maine, Wisconsin, or West Virginia.
 These states have the worst job growth for this type of profession.

 Control and Valve Installers and Repairers who work in North Dakota, Connecticut, or Wisconsin, make the highest salaries.

 How much do Control and Valve Installers and Repairers make in different U.S. states?

 |State||Annual Mean Salary|

 What Tools & Technology do Control and Valve Installers and Repairers Use?

 - Microsoft Excel